View Joy Bryant's Obituary on heralddemocrat.com and share memories

 |

-A Memorial Mass will be 4 p.m.
-Monday, April 22 at St. Patrick Catholic Church in Denison, followed by a celebration of life 6 p.m. at Fulbelli's Restaurant in Sherman.
-Arrangements are under the direction of Fisher Funeral Home in Denison.
+Joy grew up on air force bases all over the United States and in the Philippines.
+She attended high school in Tainan, Taiwan, and she graduated from Thomas Jefferson High School in Dallas in 1971.
+She graduated from the University of North Texas in 1975 and taught elementary school in San Antonio, San Francisco and Rodeo, California, and Dallas.

+Joy married David Bryant in 1976, and they lived together in Austin, San Francisco, Dallas, and Denison, Texas.
+Their 43-year marriage was blessed with three daughters, Cassie, Joanna, and Amy.
+Joy was a wonderful wife, mother, and friend, who will be missed by so many who knew her.

-She is survived by her husband, David Bryant; her daughters, Cassie Hay of Austin, Joanna Garner of Denison, and Amy Winston of San Francisco, CA; sister Josefina Isaacs of Garland; and two grandsons.
+Joy is survived by her husband; her daughters Cassie Hay and husband Rob of Austin, Joanna Garner and husband Matt of Denison, and Amy Winston and husband Mike of San Francisco; by two grandsons, Monroe and Ollie Hay of Austin; and by sister Josefina Isaacs of Garland.

+A memorial mass for Joy will be held at St. Patrick's Catholic Church, 314 North Rusk Avenue, in Denison, Texas at 4:00 p.m. on Monday, April 22, followed by a reception in celebration of Joy's life at Fulbelli's Restaurant, 115 South Travis Street, in Sherman, Texas at 6:00 p.m.

-In lieu of flowers, the family suggests that memorials be made to the Joy Bryant Scholarship through the Grayson College Foundation in Dension.
+In lieu of flowers, the family suggests that donations may be made to the Joy Bryant Scholarship through the Grayson College Foundation, 6101 Grayson Drive, Denison, Texas 75020.